-This result demonstrates that, even though the bias-correction of MWR BT measurements can be computed from AROME short-term-forecasts for transparent channels, this method is not optimal for opaque channels without a thorough screening of the O-B innovations.
-In fact, the bias-correction of opaque channels depends on the accuracy of the forecast model within the boundary layer, which is known to be degraded during stable conditions.
-Similar conclusions are found in Martinet et al. (2017), despite the larger period of O-B monitoring (6-months instead of 2-months) and a less complex terrain.
+bias correction applied to transparent channels causes a significant degradation of the specific-humidity retrievals above 2 km altitude.
+This result demonstrates that, even though the bias correction of MWR BT measurements can be computed from AROME short-term forecasts for transparent channels, this method is not optimal for opaque channels without a thorough screening of the O-B innovations.
+In fact, the bias correction of opaque channels depends on the accuracy of the forecast model within the boundary layer, which is known to be degraded during stable conditions.
+Similar conclusions are found in Martinet et al. (2017), despite the larger period of O-B monitoring (6 months instead of 2 months) and a less complex terrain.

-Figure 3 finally shows that the best performance is obtained with Config3 through the whole atmospheric column both for temperature and humidity.
-For temperature, with this best configuration, RMSE smaller than 0.6 K within the fog layer and below 1.6 K considering the whole atmospheric profile up to 6 km altitude are obtained.
-The 1D-Var analysis outperforms the background in the first 800 m with a maximum improvement observed within the fog layer (RMSE decreased from 2.2 K to 0.6 K at 75 m).
+Figure 3 finally shows that the best performance is obtained with Config3 through the whole atmospheric column (both for temperature and humidity).
+For temperature, with this best configuration, RMSE is smaller than 0.6 K within the fog layer and below 1.6 K when considering the whole atmospheric profile up to 6 km altitude.
+The 1D-Var analysis outperforms the background in the first 800 m with a maximum improvement observed within the fog layer (RMSE decreased from 2.2 to 0.6 K at 75 m).
 As expected, most of the information from the MWR observations are located below 2000 m and mainly below 1000 m.
-For humidity, RMSE accuracies are less than 1 g.kg-1 for the best scenario.
-Most of the improvement brought to the background is located below 3000 m with a maximum RMSE decrease reaching 0.2 g.kg-1 at 75 m and 1800 m.
-Configuration 3 is used in the following sections.
+For humidity, RMSE accuracies are less than 1 g kg-1 for the best scenario.
+Most of the improvement brought to the background is located below 3000 m with a maximum RMSE decrease reaching

+$0.2\,\mathrm{g\,kg^{-1}}$ at 75 and 1800 m.
+Config3 is used in the following sections.

-250 4 Thin radiative fog case study
+4 Thin radiative fog case study

-This section focuses on a thin radiative fog case observed on the 28th of October 2016.
-Figure 4 shows the cloud base height retrieved from a CL31 ceilometer (top panel), the visibility measurements on the instrumented tower at 10 m and 120 m altitude (blue and green lines respectively, middle panel) as well as the 1-hour AROME forecasts of liquid water content (LWC) for the same day (bottom panel).
-During the whole period, fog is only observed at 10 m altitude during 40 minutes at midnight and then during 4 hours from 5 to 9 UTC.
-A stratus-cloud is then observed from 10 UTC until midnight with a cloud base height between 300 and 500 m.
-The AROME backgrounds simulate a continuous thick fog event from 0 to 13 UTC, which is then lifted until 15 UTC into a stratus cloud at 500 m altitude.
-The stratus cloud is then dissipated to appear again after 20 UTC.
-In this example, two main deficiencies in the AROME 1-hour forecasts are observed: a temporally longer and vertically thicker fog event and the erroneous dissipation of the stratus cloud between 15 and 20 UTC.
+This section focuses on a thin radiative fog case observed on 28 October 2016.
+Figure 4 shows the cloud base height retrieved from a CL31 ceilometer (top panel), the visibility measurements on the instrumented tower at 10 and 120 m altitude (blue and green lines, respectively, middle panel), and the 1 h AROME forecasts of liquid water content (LWC) for the same day (bottom panel).
+During the whole period, fog is only observed at 10 m altitude during 40 min at midnight and then during 4h from 05:00 to 09:00 UTC.
+A stratus cloud is then observed from 10:00 UTC until midnight with a cloud base height between 300 and 500 m.
+The AROME backgrounds simulate a continuous thick fog event from 00:00 to 13:00 UTC, which is then lifted until 15:00 UTC into a stratus cloud at 500 m altitude.
+The stratus cloud is then dissipated to appear again after 20:00 UTC.
+In this example, two main deficiencies in the AROME 1 h forecasts are observed: a temporally longer and vertically thicker fog event and the erroneous dissipation of the stratus cloud between 15:00 and 20:00 UTC.